MRK Stock Analysis — Merck & Co.

 Catalyst to Watch

-Watch for clinical trial results or FDA decisions on pipeline drugs—positive outcomes could offset the projected earnings decline.
+Watch for clinical trial results or FDA approvals for pipeline drugs, as positive outcomes could further support the earnings surge analysts expect.